The Jezabels: The Brink, Synthia, and hiatus: 2013–2017

-In an article for student-run newspaper The Observer, John Darr wrote: "[...]
-"Synthia" is a record that stretches the pop music format to its potential.
-Every risk it takes regarding song structure, lyrical turns and production style pays off.
-It is undoubtedly experimental and yet sacrifices no popular appeal in order to be so.
-"Synthia" is one of the first truly great records of 2016 [...]."
-The opening lyrics of "Stand and Deliver" paraphrase Shirley Temple's "When I'm With You" from her film Poor Little Rich Girl.

 The band entered a hiatus following the tour in support for Synthia.
-In October 2021, the band announced their reunion with a commemorative 10-year anniversary tour for Prisoner, set to take place in June 2022.
+In October 2021, they announced their reunion, with a commemorative ten-year anniversary tour for Prisoner, starting in June 2022.

 Music videos

 The Jezabels have released official music videos for the following tracks: "Disco Biscuit Love", "Hurt Me", "Easy to Love", "Mace Spray", "Trycolour", "Endless Summer", "City Girl", "Rosebud", "Angels of Fire", "Look of Love", "Time to Dance", "All You Need", "Come Alive", "Pleasure Drive", "My Love Is My Disease", "Smile", and "The Others".
 Two versions were made for "Disco Biscuit Love".

 The "Hurt Me" clip was aired on Australian national television for a number of weeks in February 2010 by the Australian Broadcasting Corporation's music video program rage.
 It was also the rage Indie Clip of the Week in March 2010.
 "Easy to Love" was aired on rage in May 2010.
-While not an official music video, their song "A Little Piece" is featured in the Danny MacAskill bicycle trials video "Way Back Home".
-It is also featured in a video by acclaimed Slovenian dog trainer Silvia Trkman.
-Her Pyrenean Shepherd, Le, who appears in the video, has gone on to become an international dog agility star.
-In the opening video on YouTube for Ubisoft's Far Cry 3, the song "Prisoner" is played in a very short version.

-In May 2016, "Come Alive" won the "Soundkilda Award" for "Best Music Video" and the "Audience Choice Award" at the "St Kilda Film Festival".
-In June 2016, "My Love Is My Disease" won an award at the "Clipped Music Video Competition" in the category "best music video (australia)" and "Come Alive" won for the category "animation (australia)".
-"My Love Is My Disease" features Kenichi Ito, the world's fastest man on four limbs.